Home | New PhD Advice | Books | MCP Bootcamp | Participation Tools | Mass. GIS Viewers | PlanningTech Conference

 I have participated in a range of service activities at the MIT Department of Urban Studies and Planning including leading the re-launch of the department’s intranet Plaza, co-organized a PhD research workshop, and participating in an orientation bootcamp for master's students.

-I consult for the Metropolitan Area Planning Council's Data Services Department, on projects including regional projections and development database, a local scenario planning platform, and other analysis projects.
+I consulted for the Metropolitan Area Planning Council's Data Services Department from Jan.
+2011 through June 2013, on projects including regional projections and development database, a local scenario planning platform, and other analysis projects.

 Previously, I founded and developed three place-based blogs: Rethink College Park (2006-2008), DCist.com (2004-2006), ArborUpdate (2004).
 I discussed Rethink College Park in a conference paper: